 Dask DataFrame Performance Tips¶

-Normal Pandas performance tips, like avoiding apply, using vectorized operations, using categoricals, etc. all apply equally to Dask.dataframe.
-See Modern Pandas by Tom Augspurger is a good read here.
+Usual Pandas performance tips like avoiding apply, using vectorized operations, using categoricals, etc., all apply equally to Dask DataFrame.
+See Modern Pandas by Tom Augspurger for a good read on this topic.

 Use the Index¶